 Each year when provided for in the budget, WCB members in good standing may request a travel stipend from WCB to attend the ACB national convention.

 At or before its first board meeting of the calendar year, the board shall set the amount of this stipend, the application deadline and identify a point of contact.
 Each applicant must personally either call or write the designated point of contact and request a stipend.
-After eligibility has been confirmed by the president or his/her designee, the WCB treasurer will write a check to each individual for the stipend amount within 1 month of the application deadline.
+After eligibility has been confirmed by the president or their designee, the WCB treasurer will disburse the funds in accordance with Article XI.

 B. WCB LOANS

-At or before its first board meeting of the calendar year, the board shall set the maximum amount of each loan, the application deadline, and identify a point of contact.
-All applicants must personally either call or email the point of contact to request a loan.
-After eligibility has been confirmed by the president or his/her designee, a promissory note will be sent to the applicant.
-Upon receipt of the signed promissory note, the WCB treasurer will write a check to the individual.
+Each year, the board may choose to offer loans which must be used for ACB convention-related expenses.
+At or before the first board meeting of the calendar year, the board shall set the maximum amount of each loan, the application deadline, and identify a point of contact.
+WCB members may request a loan by personally calling or emailing the point of contact with the desired amount.
+After eligibility has been confirmed by the president or their designee, a promissory note will be sent to the applicant.
+After recording a properly executed promissory note, the WCB treasurer will disburse the funds in accordance with Article XI.

 C. ELIGIBILITY AND EXPECTATIONS

 In order to receive either a stipend or a loan from WCB to attend the ACB convention, an individual must have been a WCB member for at least 1 year prior to the day of the opening session of the convention and must be a member in good standing.
 It is expected that both stipend and loan recipients will participate in the convention in general, including plenary sessions and meetings of special interest affiliates.